QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/libraries/socket.io/index.md

 <div class="row row-cols-md-2"><div>

-Socket.io is really easy to use.
+Socket.io is quite easy to use.

 * **Listen to an event**: `on("eventName", callback)`
 * **Stop listening to an event**: `off("eventName")`